flatpak/flatpak-docs/docs/sandbox-permissions.rst

 - If some home directory access is absolutely required, using XDG directory access only.

-The full list the available filesystem options can be found in the :doc:`sandbox-permissions-reference`.
+The full list of available filesystem options can be found in the :doc:`sandbox-permissions-reference`.
 Other filesystem access guidelines include: